-Nathan Forrest’s Die
+Nathan Forrest’s die and funeral

 Forrest seems to have some qualities that distinguish him from a regular Southerner.
 For instance, he openly declared his warm feelings towards blacks.
 The world had a last peek of Forrest non-racist qualities following his death in 1887.
 At the activities that followed, such as the wake, march, and burial which took place in Memphis, Tennessee, around 20,000 people came to honor their much-loved Southern hero.
 Among the thousands gathered was President Jefferson Davis as well as blacks who make up a reasonable percentage of the total mourners.